suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Since the image in primary slot is available in cleartext it may need to re-encrypted it before copying it to the secondary slot.
-This may be necessary when the secondary slot has different access permissions or when the staging area is located in an off-chip flash memory and therefore more vulnerable to physical attacks.
-Note that this description assumes that the processor does not execute encrypted memory (i.e. using on-the-fly decryption in hardware).
+This may be necessary when the secondary slot has different access permissions or when the staging area is located in off-chip flash memory and is therefore more vulnerable to physical attacks.
+Note that this description assumes that the processor does not execute encrypted memory by using on-the-fly decryption in hardware.

 ~~~
 +--------------------------------------------------+